Widow of Beau Biden takes the stand in Hunter Biden's gun trial, talks about tossing the revolver

 WILMINGTON, Del.
 (AP) — The widow of Hunter Biden's brother told jurors in his federal gun trial Thursday about the moment she found the revolver in his truck, describing how she put it into a leather pouch, stuffed it into a shopping bag and tossed it in a trash can outside a market near her home.

-"I panicked, and I wanted to get rid of them,” she testified about finding the gun and ammunition in October 2018.
+"I panicked, and I wanted to get rid of them,” she testified about finding the gun and ammunition in the vehicle's console in October 2018.
 “I didn’t want him to hurt himself, and I didn’t want my kids to find it and hurt themselves.”

 The purchase of the Colt revolver by Hunter Biden — and Hallie Biden's frenzied disposal of it — are the fulcrum of the case against him.
 Federal prosecutors say the president's son was in the throes of a heavy crack addiction when he bought the gun.
 He's been charged with three felonies: lying to a federally licensed gun dealer, making a false claim on the application by saying he was not a drug user and illegally having the gun for 11 days.